ABOUT Dr. Zap

 Dr. Adrien M. Zap received her undergraduate degree from the University of Connecticut, and went on to receive a Masters degree from the University of Florida before attending veterinary school at St. George's University in Grenada.
 After three years in Grenada, she returned to the US to complete her clinical training year at the University of Georgia College of Veterinary Medicine.

-Dr. Zap is a Certified Veterinary Acupuncturist (CVA), with dual certification in Small and Large Animal Acupuncture, through the International Veterinary Acupuncture Society (IVAS).
+Dr. Zap is a Certified Veterinary Acupuncturist (CVA) - with a dual certification in both Small and Large Animal Acupuncture - through the International Veterinary Acupuncture Society (IVAS).
 She also successfully completed Advanced Training in Equine Acupuncture at Chi University in Reddick, FL.
-She also holds a Certification in Veterinary Chinese Herbal Medicine (CVCHM) by the College of Integrative Veterinary Therapies (CIVT) and IVAS.
+She holds a Certification in Veterinary Chinese Herbal Medicine (CVCHM) by the College of Integrative Veterinary Therapies (CIVT) and IVAS.

 In 2021, Dr. Zap received her certification in Equine Rehabilitation & Performance Medicine (CERPV) from the Integrative Veterinary Medicine Institute at Chi University in Reddick, Florida.
-The following year, she also successfully gained certification in Veterinary Medical Manipulation (CVMMP) from the Integrative Veterinary Medicine Institute.
+The following year, she successfully gained certification in Veterinary Medical Manipulation (CVMMP) from the Integrative Veterinary Medicine Institute.
 This is the veterinary equivalent of human chiropractic, and allows Dr. Zap to provide spinal manipulation/chiropractic care to her equine and large animal patients.
+She has a particular interest in equine sports medicine, and using integrative therapies to keep elite equine athletes at peak performance and optimal, balanced wellness.

 Dr. Zap is currently completing her certification in Tui Na (Chinese medical massage) with the Chi University.

 In 2016, Dr. Zap returned to her hometown of Ridgefield, CT, and currently shares her home with a rescued pitbull named Enzo, two marginated tortoises (Harry & Henry), a snake named Monty, and several goldfish.
-She also is the proud human partner of a 28 year old Dutch warm blood named Topaz.
+She is also the proud owner of a 28 year old Dutch warmblood named Topaz.
 Dr. Zap is a third generation beekeeper, and tends to several hives of honeybees on her property.
-She enjoys volunteering, traveling, learning foreign languages, Muay Thai (kickboxing), riding horses, playing polo, and practicing yoga.
+She enjoys volunteering, traveling, learning foreign languages, martial arts, running, riding horses, playing polo, and practicing yoga.
+One of her favorite activities are "spay-cations" - where she travels with fellow vets to donate spay/neuter surgeries and veterinary services to pets in need around the globe.